hugo-fixit/docs/content/en/documentation/content-management/introduction/index.md

 By the way, as these translations could be used by other people, please take the time to propose a translation by [making a PR :(fa-solid fa-code-branch fa-fw):][pulls] to the theme!

-### Auto Translation
+### Automatic Translation

-With the [Auto Translation][hugo-fixit/cmpt-translate] component, you can automatically translate a single-language site into multiple languages with minimal configuration.
+With the [Auto Translate][hugo-fixit/cmpt-translate] component, you can automatically translate a single-language site into multiple languages with minimal configuration.

 ![Auto Translate](auto-translate.gif 'Auto Translate to Multiple Languages')